 By Mike Loughrin, CEO of Transformance Advisors

-Selecting an appropriate project for using six sigma can be challenging.
+Selecting an appropriate six sigma project can be challenging.
 You don’t want to find yourself in a multi-year galactic struggle with no hope of success.
 Alternatively, you don’t want to overspend on the power of six sigma just to reorganize the office supplies room.

 Let’s look at a sensible five step approach: